Josh Trank: Career

 Trank directed the 2015 reboot of Fantastic Four, which was released in August 2015.
 The film flopped at the box office and was critically panned; it received a 9% rating on Rotten Tomatoes and a 27 out of 100 rating from Metacritic.
 Trank became the subject of controversy when he posted and quickly deleted a message on Twitter prior to the release of the film, apparently blaming the poor reviews on changes imposed by the studio, claiming to have originally cut a completely different film which would have been much better.
 Equally dissatisfied with the final film, actor Toby Kebbell, who worked with Trank on the film, supported Trank's claim.
-However, in early 2020, Trank admitted that there were several scenes he was unable to film, making a director's cut highly improbable.
+However, in early 2020, Trank stated that there were several scenes he was unable to film, making a director's cut highly improbable.

-In June 2014, it was announced that Trank would direct a stand-alone Star Wars film, but he left the project less than a year later.
+In June 2014, it was announced that Trank would direct a stand-alone Star Wars film about Boba Fett, but he left the project less than a year later.
 Trank indicated this was a personal decision, but several outlets stated that he was dismissed from the project due to issues during production of Fantastic Four, primarily a lack of communication with the film's producers, and that Lucasfilm had decided to pursue another director.
 Trank told the Los Angeles Times in an interview that the reason he left the film was because he wanted to do something original and smaller-scale, due to the amount of online scrutiny he received during the filming of Fantastic Four.

 In 2020, following a five-year hiatus from directing, Trank wrote and directed his original Al Capone biopic Capone, with Tom Hardy starring.
 It was released through video on demand on May 12, 2020, receiving mixed reviews from critics.

 In May 2020, it was announced that Trank was developing a television series about the CIA, with Hardy starring.

+In March 2025, it was announced that Trank will be directing a horror-thriller film Send a Scare, with Victoria Justice and Robbie Amell set to star in.